xylevy/BTCSteroids/README.md

 ## Use cases
-This is a project I picked up while learning Go Programming and was inspired by https://github.com/ashishbhate/hammer.
+This is a project I picked up while learning Go Programming and was inspired by [this repo](https://github.com/ashishbhate/hammer).
 Golang is fast and I have an interest in blockchain technologies.
 - This program can be used to watch a list of addresses, check ```sample_addresses.go```
 - You can a worker that checks against local DB/TSV/CSV file of addresses with balance using bloom filters.
 Check ```bloom_flayer.go```.
 To improve efficacy, we can further check the results with one of the other workers to weed out false-positives.
 ** As you  can tell by now, this worker is more geared more towards "bitcoin-cracking" (I mean, it is pointless and inefficient to use this to check balances or watch bitcoin wallets) **